 Figure 7: Left: 3D synthetic tensor field with a clear discontinuity.
 Middle: The field has been corrupted by a Gaussian noise (in the Riemannian sense).
-Right: result of the regularization after 30 iterations (time step $\varepsilon = 0.01$).
+Right: result of the regularization after 30 iterations (time step $\varepsilon = 0.01$ ).

-FA=1).
+In Figure 8, we display the evolution of (a slice of) the tensor field, the norm of the gradient and the fractional anisotropy (FA) at different steps of the anisotropic filtering of a 3D DTI.
+The FA is based on the normalized variance of the eigenvalues.
+It shows the differences between an isotropic diffusion in the brain (where the diffusion tensor is represented by a sphere, FA=0) and a highly directional diffusion (cigar-shaped ellipsoid, FA=1).
 Consequently, the bright regions in the image are the potential areas where nervous fibers are located.
-On can see that the tensors are regularized in "homogeneous" regions (ventricles, temporal areas), while the main tracts are left unchanged.
+One can see that the tensors are regularized in "homogeneous" regions (ventricles, temporal areas), while the main tracts are left unchanged.
 It is worth noticing that the fractional anisotropy is very well regularized even though this measure has almost nothing in common with our invariant tensor metric.